FREQUENTLY ASKED QUESTIONS

 For food contact applications, the FDA provides approval of pigments based on their color index number.
 Shepherd Color produces the following pigment types that can be used: C.I.
 Pigment Black 28, C.I.
 Pigment Brown 24, C.I.
 Pigment Blue 28, C.I.
 Pigment Green 50, C.I.
 Pigment Yellow 53, and C.I.
 Pigment Black 12.
 With these pigments, a wide range of colors can be produced.
 Please contact Shepherd Color for the best pigment for your application.

-NFA does not specifically approve pigments, but whole parts for water systems.
-We can provide you with documents that will allow parts containing select Shepherd Color pigments to meet NFA requirements.
+NSF does not specifically approve pigments, but whole parts for water systems.
+We can provide you with documents that will allow parts containing select Shepherd Color pigments to meet NSF requirements.

 While details of our production are closely held secrets, some general statements can be made.
 Our pigments are produced by the high temperature calcination of high grade metal oxides in a kiln according to strict time and temperature profiles.
 The resulting mixed metal oxide is milled using a variety of high-energy techniques in order to reduce the particle size.
 The products receive a final QA check and are stored for shipping.